puutaro/CommandClick/README.md

 <br>
 <br>
 <br>
-Are you satisfied with current web browser life ?
+Are you satisfied with existing web browsers life ?
 <br>
 <br>
 <br>